dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 ## Static Analysis of Extension Types

+For the purpose of the static analysis, the extension type is considered to have a final instance variable whose name is the representation name and whose declared type is the representation type.

+Compile-time errors associated with constructors occur accordingly.

+*For example, any non-primary constructor must initialize said instance variable in their initializer list, or using an initializing formal parameter (`this.id`).*

+All name conflicts specified in the language specification section 'Class Member Conflicts' occur as well in an extension type declaration.

+*For example, it is a compile-time error if an extension type has name `V` and has an instance member named `V`, and it is a compile-time error if it has a type parameter named `X` and it has an instance member named `X`.*

 Assume that
 <code>T<sub>1</sub>, ..
 T<sub>s</sub></code>
 are types, and `V` resolves to an extension type declaration of the